 Q. Is there any way to extend the deadline, if students are late with the application?

 A. Unfortunately No, because the 30-day deadline is specified in federal regulations.
 Students must apply for and receive authorization for Post-Completion Academic Training BEFORE their program of studies ends (e.g., the end date listed on their Form DS-2019 or the date they complete all degree requirements, whichever is earlier).

 Q. Do students need to have a job offer before applying for Academic Training?

 A. Yes.
 Students must have a specific training offer so that their academic advisor is able to write a detailed letter of recommendation.

 Q. How long does it take to receive authorization for Academic Training?

-A. Academic Training authorization will be granted to students within two weeks of the date of their appointment at the ISO, provided the International Student Advisor has all the necessary information.
+A. Academic Training authorization will be granted to students within two weeks of the date of submission of the J-1 Academic Training Request in iMIT provided all required information is submitted.